 Here’s are 3 major points to focus on when trying to find your purpose, with the end goal of landing your dream job:

-Find something your are extremely passionate about then find a way to make it your side hustle.
-Maybe you work in a miserable cubicle all day, but have an amazing sense of design, or have an eye for jewelry.
+Find something you are extremely passionate about then find a way to make it your side hustle.

 Story: a friend of mine started making jewelry because she saw pieces online, knew she could make better pieces for herself, and save money rather than buying similar items from high-end boutiques.
 This gal grew her jewelry business and ended up making 5 FIGURES while in COLLEGE!
-She is now selling wholesale to those high-end boutiques. #girlboss
+This same girl is now my business partner and we own collectedforthehome.com

 2. Invest in Yourself